example42/puppet-tp/README.md

 Version 1.x is compatible also with Puppet 3, using the 3.x compatible defines (with the ```3``` suffix, like ```tp::install3```).

-Version 0.x of Tiny Puppet is compatible by default with Puppet 3 (```tp::install```) and have Puppet 4 / future parser version,with the ```4``` suffix, like ```tp::install4```).
+Version 0.x of Tiny Puppet is compatible by default with Puppet 3 (```tp::install```) and have Puppet 4 / future parser version, with the ```4``` suffix, like ```tp::install4```).

 If tp doesn't correctly install a specific application on the OS you want, please **TELL US**.

-It's very easy and quick to add new apps or support for new OS in tinydata.
+It's very easy and quick to add new apps or support for a new OS in tinydata.

-Currently most of the applications are supported on RedHat and Debian derivatives Linux distributions, but as long as you provide a valid installable package name, tp can install **any** application given in the title, even if there's no specific Tinydata for it..
+Currently most of the applications are supported on RedHat and Debian derivatives Linux distributions, but as long as you provide a valid installable package name, tp can install **any** application given in the title, even if there's no specific Tinydata for it.

 Tiny Puppet requires these Puppet modules: